haakon8855/overleaf-relative-line-numbers/README.md

 # overleafRelativeLineNumbers
-A basic chrome extension that changes the line numbering when using Overleaf
+Changes the line numbering in Overleaf to relative style.